xiaochendev/labData/promises_asyn_await/README.md

 # Promises or asyn/await
 - fetched users data from databases using given id
-- implemented query to external databases by using promises and asyn/await
+- implemented query func to fetch data from external databases by using promises and asyn/await

 # Steps
 Copy repository to your local file